ober0/ober0/README.md

 – NestJs
 – Built a microservice architecture using `@nestjs/microservices` + RabbitMQ
+– Сonfigured openTraicing and jaeger, interceptors for data forwarding
 – Several independent databases are used with encryption and data storage in accordance with Federal Law 152
 – Various integrations with other systems
 – Enabled fast assembly of new systems from prebuilt modules